gyselroth/balloon/rfc/rfc3-SMB_External_Storage.md

 ## Synchronization
 If the listener is not started or a new SMB share gets added, the balloon server MUST issue a initial sync job.
 This job MUST synchronize the SMB share with balloon. ctime and mtime of each node MUST be used from the SMB provider.
-Server with cifs unix extension MAY also use the uid to map the user to a balloon account.
 After a new mount gets added to balloon both a recursive scan MUST be executed and a SMB notify listener MUST be started.
-This MAY happen asynchronously.
+This MAY happen both asynchronously.

 ### Notification listener
 The SMB protocol supports `notify` and the smbclient implementation does as well [1].